jgscott/talks/md/org_methods.md

 - It exploits a key property of depth-first search on graphs.
 - The error rate improves upon existing error bounds for noisy signals on arbitrary graphs.

-I also remember a talk from Jennifer Hill at ISBA 2014 about Bayesian causal forests.
+I also remember a talk from Jennifer Hill at ISBA 2014 about causal inference using Bayesian ensemble methods.
 Here take-home messages went something like this:
 - Our method models both the treatment assignment and the response variable nonparametrically.
 - It yields full posterior distributions for heterogeneous treatment effects without strong assumptions.
 - It also provides state-of-the-art performance for estimating average treatment effects.